dineshsairallapalli/AI-Powered-Vision-Segmentation-Force-Torque-Optimized-Traj-Control-for-7-DOF-Robotic-Articulations/README.md

-# AI-Powered Vision Segmentation & Force-Torque Optimized Traj Control for 7-DOF Robotic Articulations
+# AI-Powered Vision Segmentation & Force-Torque Optimized Trajectory Control for 7-DOF Robotic Articulations

 An end-to-end framework that enables a 7-DOF robotic arm to accurately grasp and articulate objects by combining: